QuintessaQ/CS_interview_cheatsheet/OOP_related.md

 - access control
     - python can delete attributes, `del my_car.year`
     - **Properties** allow functions to be declared in Python classes that are analogous to Java getter and setter methods.
 Names of the decorated functions are all the same --> they control access to the same variable
+    - Some commonly used decorators that are even built-ins in Python are @classmethod, @staticmethod, and @property.
+The @classmethod and @staticmethod decorators are used to define methods inside a class namespace that are not connected to a particular instance of that class.
+The @property decorator is used to customize getters and setters for class attributes.
+Expand the box below for an example using these decorators.
         ```
         class Car:
             def __init__(self, color, model, year):